darktrojan/idldocs/nsIAbDirectory.rst

 mode, so that should return false; additionally any other directory types that also do not support GetChildCards should return false.

-@param aIdentity  An optional parameter detailing the identity key (see nsIMsgAccountManager) that this autocomplete is being run against.
-@return           True if this directory should/can be used during local autocomplete.

 Parameters
 ^^^^^^^^^^